Rust-GPU/SPIRV-Tools/porting-plan.md

 - Keep a benchmark guardrail (hyperfine/criterion) in CI or nightly to watch for regressions.
 - [x] Document rollback/roll-forward instructions and env toggles for downstream users.
 - [x] Add a CLI/FFI parity harness to diff Rust vs C++ optimizer outputs on the arithmetic corpus and gate on regressions.
 (Expanded corpus: const add, mul zero, div/rem, mul by pow2, shift-by-zero elimination)
-  - Parity now runs in `scripts/ci-optimizer-smoke.sh` via `scripts/run-opt-parity.sh` when `spirv-opt` is available.
+  - Parity runner is available locally via `scripts/run-opt-parity.sh` (runs when `spirv-opt` is available); the longer-running CI wrapper has been removed for now to keep the matrix lean.
   - Corpus expanded with shift-chain and mask-to-pow2 cases to mirror C++ output signatures.
   - Added parity coverage for arithmetic shift chains and negation chains.
   - Added parity coverage for mask-then-shift folding (logical shifts) to match C++ outputs.